MoneyTools/MyMoney.Net/docs/Basics/Currencies.md

 The Culture Code specified in column 3 is used to format the numbers with the right currency symbol.

-These exchange rates then allow MyMoney to normalize all the dollar amounts on the [Reports]()../Reports/index.md) to the default currency.
-The default currency is 'USD' by default, but you can specify a different default using the `View/Options` panel:
+These exchange rates then allow MyMoney to normalize all the dollar amounts on the [Reports](../Reports/index.md) to the default currency.
+The default currency is 'USD', but you can specify a different default using the `View/Options` panel:

 ![default_currency](../Images/DefaultCurrency.png)